John Dumelo’s mother is dead

 News of John Dumelo's mother's death came shortly after he was declared an unopposed candidate for the National Democratic Congress (NDC), preparing to contest the Ayawaso West Wuogon seat in the forthcoming elections.

-The announcement of the demise of his mother has drawn massive reactions from netizens online.
+The announcement of the demise of his mother has drawn massive reactions from netizens.

 Read the post below: